 To combat the risks posed by compromised AI agents, organizations need to establish a comprehensive understanding of their AI landscape.
 Tools like Reco can help by discovering all AI agents in use, mapping their connections, and assessing their permissions.
 By identifying which agents pose the greatest risk, organizations can implement least privilege access policies to minimize exposure.

 Additionally, employing identity-centric behavioral analysis can help detect anomalous activities associated with AI agents, similar to how human behaviors are monitored.
 This proactive approach can significantly enhance visibility and response capabilities, allowing security teams to react before an incident escalates.
+Experts like Royal Hansen from Google emphasize the need for the cybersecurity industry to pivot towards collective defense mechanisms, utilizing a “hive mind” architecture to share intelligence and respond to threats at machine speed.
+The adoption of autonomous, distributed intelligence is critical to keep pace with the evolving landscape of AI-enabled cyber threats.

 In conclusion, as AI technology continues to evolve, so do the tactics employed by threat actors.
 Organizations must adapt their security strategies to account for the unique challenges posed by AI agents, ensuring they remain one step ahead of potential threats.
+The intersection of AI technology and military applications further complicates the landscape, making it crucial for organizations to advocate for strict oversight and ethical use of AI in all contexts.